kcelebi/SigCapPreprocessing/README.md

 - (8): Davison to Crowell Quad(House H and G) with 1 second interval
 - (9): Davison to main quad next to WU with 2 seconds interval
 - (10): Keohane 4E to Perkins Library with 2 seconds interval
+- (13): Main quad into Perkins Library with 1 second interval